-SECTION 3 INSTRUMENTATION AND RECORDS
+INSTRUMENTATION AND RECORDS

 The continued optimum performance of an ESP depends upon effective control of operating parameters, which can vary because of the physical characteristics of an ESP or changes in characteristics of the flue gas being treated.
 Recent ESP installations are generally equipped with instrumentation for monitoring and recording the major operating parameters.
-The ESP instrumentation and records are the major indicators of ESP performance to the inspector; the inspector should thoroughly understand the function of each instrument and record to evaluate the ESP performance.
+ESP instrumentation and records of electrical operating levels are the major indicators of ESP performance; the inspector should thoroughly understand the function of each instrument and record to evaluate ESP performance.